 There are plenty of training platform online but this is my favorite platform.
 I use this to write training programs I can share to clients and to form training “teams” that clients can purchase access with a monthly fee.
 I love that these clients can interact with each other using the included team feed and compete with the day’s workout if they so choose.

-For one-to-one coaching I like software that has robust automations and integrations for my clients.
-My personal needs required the ability to create training programs, meal plans, habit tracking, signing legal forms, progress tracking, custom branded smartphone apps, and sms messaging to keep clients on track.
-PT Distinction checked all these boxes for me.
+For one-to-one coaching I would love software that has robust automations and allows me to create training programs, meal plans, habit tracking, signing legal forms, progress tracking, custom branded smartphone apps, and sms messaging to keep clients on track.
+In the past I used PTDistinction, but I realized I wasn’t actually using all these features, and neither were clients, in fact for many of them it was one more added thing to have to deal with.

 8. Creating Video & Audio Content